 “It’s Felix, by the way.”

 “My name,” he clarified.
 “I’m Felix.
 Felix Harper.”

 Dan smiled shyly.
-“I’m Daniel Orange.
-My friends call me Dan.”
+“I’m Dan.
+Orange.
+Well, Daniel, but my friends call me Dan.”

 “Can I…” Felix started tentatively.
 “Can I call you Dan?”